umangm/ziptrack/README.md

 ### Compressing traces:

 1. First convert the bin files into a readable format.
-For this, we use [RAPID](https://github.com/umangm/rapid).
-Download and compile RAPID.
-You can use the `build.xml` file provided for this.

-2. Now run the following command:
+For this, run the following command:
 ```
-java -classpath /path/to/rapid/bin:/path/to/rapid/lib/* PrintTrace -p=/path/to/base_folder/sub_folder -f=rv > /path/to/base_folder/sub_folder/trace.txt
+java -classpath /path/to/ziptrack/bin:/path/to/rapid/lib/* PrintTrace -p=/path/to/base_folder/sub_folder -f=rv > /path/to/base_folder/sub_folder/trace.txt
 ```
 This command creates two files: `/path/to/base_folder/sub_folder/trace.txt` and `/path/to/base_folder/sub_folder/map.shared.txt`